is the satellite

 capability, for significantly increased HD channel capacity.

-neither H10 nor H20 can record.
+neither H10 nor H20 could record.
 It takes an HD DVR capable receiver, such

 standard digital programming.
-It features two dual tuners, and includes TiVo features (pause live TV,
+It featured two dual tuners, and includes TiVo features (pause live TV,

 fast-forward/rewind shows, instant reply, and others.